 TOTAL COST : Approximatly 250$ USD. (we did not measure the amount of glue, stain and various hardware…)

 DISCLOSURE: This post contains affiliate links, which means that if you click and commit to buy one of the product linked, we will receive a commission fee.
 The price you pay remains the same, affiliate link or not.
 Buying through our affiliate links is a great way to say thanks if we were of any help in your van conversion!
 Alternatively, you can visit our Say Thanks! page.

-- Titebond III Wood Glue (7$ as of September 2016, Buy from Amazon)
+- Titebond III Wood Glue (Buy from Amazon)

 - ~6x 1/4 fender washer (Buy from Amazon)

 - ~6x 1/4-20, .280 Steel PlusNut Prebulbed (Buy from Amazon)

 - ~6x 1/4-20 bolts, various lengths (Buy from Amazon)